Pheasant (Phasianus colchicus)

-The Pheasant was distributed from the Black Sea across Asia and into China but it has been introduced into many countries beyond its natural range.
+The Common Pheasant was distributed from the Black Sea across Asia and into China but it has been introduced into many countries beyond its natural range.
 It was probably introduced into Italy by the Romans and into Britain in the 11th or 12th century.
+See the distribution map at xeno-canto.
 It is both attractive and tasty and is a major game bird in many countries.

-The male, seen in photos 1, 3 and 4, is unmistakable while the female in photos 2 and 5 is buff-brown with dark spots and a long tail.
+The male, seen in photos 1, 3, 4, 6 and 7 is unmistakable while the female in photos 2 and 5 is buff-brown with dark spots and a long tail.

 Male Pheasant, Lammermuir Hills, Scotland, amy 2005 - click for larger image